-In 2019, there were 2,679 companies that filed as either a Non-Accelerated Filer, Smaller Reporting Company, or both.
-This population of companies comprised just under half – or 44.8% – of the 5,985 SEC-registered public companies.
+In 2020, 3,317 SEC registrants filed as either a Non-Accelerated filer, Smaller Reporting Company, or both.
+This population of companies comprised over half – 55.0% – of the 6,030 SEC-registered public companies.

 In a recent post, we looked at who audits public companies.
-The analysis, which breaks auditor market share down by five filer statuses, paints a clear picture of the stark differences between the competitive audit landscapes:
+In that analysis, we broke down auditor market share by five filer statuses, which allowed us to paint a clear picture of the stark differences between the competitive audit landscapes:

 - Large Accelerated Filers